edgar/bluejeans-zoom-closer/README.md

-# Bluejeans and Zoom Tab Closer
+# Redirect Tab Closer

-A [Chrome extension](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) that automatically closes the launched window for Bluejeans and Zoom meetings.
+A [Chrome extension](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, Bluejeans and Slack.

-## Install from Chrome Web Store
+## Install  the upstream version from Chrome Web Store

 Got to the [Chrome Web Store](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) and click `Add to Chrome`